 A student who is within seven units of completing requirements for the bachelor's degree whose overall grade point average is 2.75 or above may petition at the Office of the Graduate Division to earn graduate credit concurrently with the remaining requirements for the bachelor's degree.
-The degree must be completed in the same semester for which the petition is approved.
+The degree must be completed in the same several for which the pleted in the same semester for which the petition is approved.
 The rules of the Graduate Division shall prevail in regard to academic load.
 (Refer to the section of this bulletin on Regulations of the Graduate Division for information on study